MrJonesAPS/ITE140/2050/pycon_proposal.md

 Chris and Blu are both only available on Thursday, May 15.
 We would not be able to attend a tutorial on Wednesday, May 14.

+## Chris's Biography
+Chris Jones is a teacher at Arlington Tech, a public high school in Arlington, Virginia.

+Chris has published some work samples on [his teaching portfolio](https://chrismjon.es/blog/).

+Before teaching, Chris worked at Mastercard, first as a Data Engineer, then as a Director of Product Management for data privacy platforms.

+Outside of tech and teaching, Chris enjoys mountain biking, and spending time with his wife, toddler, and cat.